 Although the erratic trackpad/cursor issue persisted at that time, I still could perform some basic operations though not that smooth.

 I then suspected my Mac internal hard drive was malfunctioning, so I went ahead and pulled out Disk Utility and several other apps to check Mac hard drive health.
-Turned out the main drive is working fine without any problems.
+It turned out the main drive is working fine without any problems.

 I also disconnected my Magic Mouse, USB flash drive, and unplugged the charger.
 The last thing I tried but didn’t work either was performing software update via App Store.